-Long BarrowsLong barrows is ancient graves where the mound and the stones are placed in a long rectangular frame around the graves.
-Long barrows contains often more than one burial-chamber.
+Long BarrowsLong barrows are ancient graves where the mound and the stones are placed in a long rectangular frame around the graves.
+Long barrows often contains more than one burial-chamber.

 The most spectacular long barrow on Møn is without a doubt Grønsalen, near Fanefjord Church.
 With it´s 100 meters and 145 big border-stones it is hard to miss when driving by...

 Take a look at the long barrows and try to imagine the hard work it took to raise those stones without any modern technology!